Understanding Emotionally Immature Parenting: Impact and How Therapy Can Help

-In my Asheville, North Carolina therapy practice I frequently hear from clients who are struggling to understand themselves and how they fit into their families.
+In my Asheville, North Carolina therapy practice, I frequently hear from clients who are struggling to understand themselves and how they fit into their families.
 They want to connect with their parents, but they walk away from interactions feeling drained and confused.
 Why does it always feel like such a struggle?
-Navigating their family dynamics as adults often leads them to experiencing anxiety and confusion as to how to make it better.
-It’s helpful to understand the levels of emotional maturity of others when we start to talk about their experiences in their family and how to have healthier relationships.
+Navigating family dynamics as adults often leads them to experience anxiety and confusion about how to improve these relationships.
+Understanding the emotional maturity of others can be key when we start talking about family experiences and how to create healthier relationships.

 You feel responsible for navigating interactions so everyone feels supported and not upset.